How to Apply for a Reporting ID

 In many cases, two public entities may have a contractual relationship with each other for the operation of transit service.
 The arrangement may not be a competitive contract as described for private operators, but rather a funding agreement for service between a "buyer" and a "seller" of service.
 In these cases, FTA prefers that the public entity that is physically operating the service report the service under its own NTD ID, but in some cases the public entity paying for the service may be approved as the reporter of the service under its own NTD ID.
 In either case, services operated as the result of a contractual agreement between two public entities are always reported to the NTD as "directly operated" service.

-Recipients or beneficiaries must begin reporting to the NTD for whichever is earlier of:
+Recipients or beneficiaries must begin reporting to the NTD by the earlier of:

-- The year after they apply for a Section 5307 Grant in TEAM
+- The year after they apply for a Section 5307 or 5311 Grant in TrAMS

-- The year in which they first draw down Section 5307 funds
+- The year in which they first draw down Section 5307 or 5311 funds

 Prospective grantees must apply for an NTD ID sufficiently in advance to meet NTD reporting deadlines.

-Once NTD reporting begins, reporting must continue through at least the FTA Minimum Useful Life for any capital assets purchased with Section 5307 Funds.
+Once NTD reporting begins, reporting must continue through at least the FTA Minimum Useful Life for any capital assets purchased with FTA Funds.
 Consult FTA's most recent Grants Circulars for the latest information on FTA Minimum Useful Lives.
-Additionally, once you begin reporting to the NTD, you may only apply for future Section 5307 Grants if you are continuing to meet NTD reporting requirements.

 To begin NTD reporting, you will need to request an ID number for your agency emailing the necessary forms below to NTDhelp@dot.gov: